 - No foreign transaction fees

-A credit score of 720 to 850 is recommended when applying for this card.
+A credit score of 670 or higher is recommended when applying for this card.

 Bank of America® Travel Rewards credit card.
 This simple card is a heavy contender when it comes to travel-friendly credit cards because it: